SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 int PersonAge = 41;       //incorrect
 int foo = 2;              //incorrect
 ```
-The variable's name should explain its purpose.
+The variable name should explain its purpose.

 When naming a variable, it should answer the question: **What does this variable contain?**
 [/slide]